 Authentication

-The engine JSON-RPC interface, exposed by EL and consumed by CL, needs to be authenticated.
+JSON-RPC interface, exposed by EL and consumed by CL, needs to be authenticated.
 The authentication scheme chosen for this purpose is JWT.

 The type of attacks that this authentication scheme attempts to protect against are the following:

-• RPC port exposed towards the internet, allowing attackers to exchange messages with EL engine API.
+- RPC port exposed towards the internet, allowing attackers to exchange messages with EL engine API.

-• RPC port exposed towards the browser, allowing malicious webpages to submit messages to the EL engine API.
+- RPC port exposed towards the browser, allowing malicious webpages to submit messages to the EL engine API.

 The authentication scheme is not designed to

-• Prevent attackers with capability to read ('sniff') network traffic from reading the traffic,
+- Prevent attackers with capability to read ('sniff') network traffic from reading the traffic,

-• Prevent attackers with capability to read ('sniff') network traffic from performing replay-attacks of earlier messages.
+- Prevent attackers with capability to read ('sniff') network traffic from performing replay-attacks of earlier messages.

 Authentication is performed as follows:

-• For a WebSocket dialogue, only the initial handshake is authenticated, after which the message dialogue proceeds without further use of JWT.
+token in the HTTP header. - For a WebSocket dialogue, only the initial handshake is authenticated, after which the message dialogue proceeds without further use of JWT.

-• Clarification: The websocket handshake starts with the client performing a websocket upgrade request.
+- Clarification: The websocket handshake starts with the client performing a websocket upgrade request.
 This is a regular http GET request, and the actual parameters for the WS-handshake are carried in the http headers.

-• For inproc, a.k.a raw ipc communication, no authentication is required, under the assumption that a process able to access ipc channels for the process, which usually means local file access, is already sufficiently permissioned that further authentication requirements do not add security.
+channels for the process, which usually means local file access, is already sufficiently permissioned that further authentication requirements do not add security.

 JWT specifications

-• Client software MUST expose the authenticated Engine API at a port independent from existing JSON-RPC API.
+- Client software MUST expose the authenticated Engine API at a port independent from existing JSON-RPC API.

-• The EL MUST reject the alg none.
+) - The EL MUST reject the

 The HMAC algorithm implies that several CLs will be able to use the same key, and from an authentication perspective, be able to impersonate each other.
 From a deployment perspective, it means that an EL does not need to be provisioned with individual keys for each CL.